 3. Ticked her hand for 30 seconds with a soft brush then gave her an object to hold..always changing the object and textures.
 Then change hands.

-5. Deep pressure on lips with pinching fingers.
+5. quick deep pressure ariound lips with pinching fingers.

 6. Whispering conversation in ears.